virtual-labs/exp-matrix-decompositions-iitd/experiment/theory.md

 </div>
 <hr>
 <h2  id = "lu">LU Decomposition</h2>
+<p>LU decomposition breaks a matrix into a product of a lower and an upper triangular matrix, simplifying linear equation solving and matrix inversion.</p>

 <p>LU Decomposition is the process of factoring a matrix \( A \) into two triangular matrices: a lower triangular matrix \( L \) and an upper triangular matrix \( U \), such that:</p>
 <div class="math-block">\( A = L \cdot U \)</div>
 <h3>Matrix A</h3>